I’m a fairly active guy and was a 3 to 4 day per week gym rat for over two decades.

 “That’s it!”
 I muttered uncomfortably.

-With both legs prone on the table he began to inject a long needle on the opposite side of the pain and I could see him moving it slowly back and forth.
+With both legs prone on the table he began to inject that really BIG needle on the opposite side of the pain and I could see him moving it slowly back and forth.

 As he did this as he related about his street hockey team the neighbor kids and that he gets injuries like this all the time.